-David is responsible for providing operational and strategic financial leadership at the Christie Company.
+David is responsible for providing strategic financial leadership at the Christie Company and Africa Integras.

 An accomplished CFO with over twenty-five years of experience, David has helped organizations of all sizes achieve enhanced profitability.
-His industry experience includes information technology, business process outsourcing, telecommunications, manufacturing, mining/oil & gas, and NGO/international development.
+His industry experience includes information technology, business process outsourcing, telecommunications, manufacturing, oil and gas mining, and international development.
 With significant cross-industry mergers and acquisitions experience, David has spearheaded successful corporate acquisitions, divestitures, and sale processes.
 He has benefitted from deep, hands-on operational experience at the headquarters, regional, and country level.

 David has completed overseas assignments in Africa, Europe, Latin America, and Asia.
-He is fluent in Spanish with a working knowledge of French, Portuguese, and Mandarin Chinese.
+He is fluent in Spanish, and has working knowledge of French, Portuguese, and Mandarin Chinese.
 He received an International MBA from the University of South Carolina and a BA in Economics and Spanish from Beloit College.

 Frank oversees the community engagement and conceptual design process to ensure adherence to best-practice design standards.

 As one of the foremost education planning reformers in the world, he leads educational visioning, staff professional development, and develops building designs with project architects.
 Frank also conceived and co-teaches the Learning Environments for Tomorrow course for educators and architects at Harvard University, jointly offered by the Graduate School of Education and Graduate School of Design.
 He also produces several annual Project-Based Learning Conferences at universities across the US.

 For the last 30 years, his projects have been located across the US, Asia, Europe, Latin America and the Middle East, where he is often featured as a keynote speaker as education planning conferences.